JohnDickerson/EnvyFree/README.md

 EnvyFree
 ========

 Computes envy-free allocations of items to agents.
+Run `python driver.py --help` for a list of optional arguments.

 External Dependencies